DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-As early as February 2012, residents began mentioning using the internet to access these services, with comments like those from two young women at Imangara that they went online ‘definitely once a week on “payday” to check their keycard’, or ‘I access Centrelink every day’, becoming increasingly common.
+As early as February 2012, residents began mentioning using the internet to access these services, with comments like those from two young women at Imangara that they went online ‘definitely once a week on “payday” to check their keycard’, or ‘I access Centrelink every day’ becoming increasingly common.
 Women tended to make greater use of the computers and internet access for household administrative activities than men (discussed further in Chapter 7).
 Karen observed the relative